-16. E. is a young man from Guatemala.
+13. E. is a young man from Guatemala.
 His next Master Calendar hearing is on October 4, 2023.
 E. speaks Spanish and lives in Chicago, Illinois.
 (21-0150685)

 When E. was in high school, local gang members began to demand that E. help them with their illegal activities.
 E. refused and the gang members pushed him to the ground.
 The gang members continued demanding that E. assist them.
 Each time, E. refused, and the gang members beat him.
 The gang then killed E.'s cousin for defying their demands.
 The gang's threats escalated to the point that the gang members threatened him with a gun in late 2020/early 2021.
 E. fled Guatemala soon afterwards.
-He was apprehended by immigration officers, and was placed in ORR custody.
-As a previously designated unaccompanied child, the asylum office has initial jurisdiction over his case even though E. is scheduled for a Master Calendar Hearing in immigration court on October 4, 2023.
+Immigration officers apprehended E. and placed him in ORR custody.
+As a previously designated unaccompanied child, the asylum office has initial jurisdiction over E.'s case even though he is scheduled for a Master Calendar Hearing in immigration court on October 4, 2023.
 NIJC timely filed E.'s skeletal asylum application with USCIS.
 Affidavits and other supporting documents will be due one week prior to his interview at the asylum office, which could be scheduled at any time.

-17. E. is a lesbian woman from Benin.
-She speaks French and lives in Chicago, Illinois.
+14. E. is a lesbian woman from Benin.
+She speaks French and lives in Chicago,

+Illinois.
 E. is currently in the US on an B1/B2 visitor visa..
 Her affirmative asylum application must be received by USCIS by October 6, 2023.
 (23-0161849).